For good deals on cheap 9mm ammo go to

 Other good .45 ACP loads:

-Save the 230 grain ball (FMJ) loads for practice.
+Save the 230 grain ball (FMJ) loads for practice; it is highly over-rated for self defense.
 Carry FMJ ammo only if you must, because your gun jams with hollowpoints.
 The Llama, Federal Ordnance, AMT and Auto-Ordnance M1911A1 copies often jam with anything except 230 grain ball.
 Never compromise when it comes to reliability: if your gun only feeds ball, then ball is what you carry.

-I hope your self-defense .45 Colt is a good double-action design like the Smith & Wesson Model 25 and not some single-action hunting gun.
-Load your revolver with the Cor-Bon 200 grain JHP.
-The Federal 225 grain Lead Semi-Wadcutter Hollowpoint (C45LCA) or Winchester 225 grain Silvertip JHP (X45CSHP2) are also good.
+Load your .45 Colt revolver with the Cor-Bon 200 grain JHP.
+The Blazer 200 grain JHP, Federal 225 grain Lead Semi-Wadcutter Hollowpoint (C45LCA) or Winchester 225 grain Silvertip JHP (X45CSHP2) are also good.

 SHOTGUN AMMUNITION BY CALIBER (Gauge)